YuwenXiong/py-R-FCN/README.md

 Any NVIDIA GPU with 6GB or larger memory is OK(4GB is enough for ResNet-50).

-### Demo
-1. I do not provide demo currently, I'll add it soon.

 ### Installation
 1. Clone the R-FCN repository